mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 ## HTML and debugging

 HTML is not as complicated to understand as Rust.
-HTML is not compiled into a different form before the browser parses it and shows the result (it is interpreted, not compiled).
+HTML is not compiled into a different form before the browser parses it and shows the result (it is interpreted, not compiled meaning it is read and run at the same time).
 And HTML's [element syntax](https://developer.mozilla.org/en-US/docs/Glossary/element) is arguably a lot easier to understand than a "real programming language" like Rust, JavaScript, or Java.

-The way that browsers parse HTML is a lot more permissive than how programming languages are run, which is both a good and a bad thing.
+Furthermore, the way that browsers parse HTML is a lot more permissive than how programming languages are run, which is both a good and a bad thing.

 ## Permissive code